bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration/initializers.md

 Now anywhere in your Ruby plugins, templates, etc., you can access environment variables via `ENV` once you've defined your `.env` file.
 Our integration also supports specially-named files such as `.env.development`, `.env.test`, etc.

+### External Content Sources

+You can load in additional content, such as Markdown files and associated images, from folders outside of a Bridgetown site project.
+[Read this documentation to learn more.](/docs/content/external-sources)

 ### Inflector

 You can configure the inflector used by Zeitwerk and models.
 A few acronyms are provided by default like HTML, CSS, and JS, so a file like `html_processor.rb` could be defined by `HTMLProcessor`.
 You can add more inflection rules like so: